 The Nissan Qashqai was the first family car to combine the appeal of a family hatchback with the practicality and toughness of a conventional 4x4.
 Now in its second generation, it's better in virtually every way.
 There's a good range of engines, all of which boast low running costs and a choice of two or four-wheel drive.
 But unlike the original, there's no seven-seat option in the current Qashqai range – for that, you’ll need to step up to the Nissan X-Trail SUV.

 - Comfortable and practical

 - Expensive top-spec model

-Despite these improvements, the cost of the Qashqai hasn’t risen, so it's even better value than before.
+Despite these improvements, the cost of the Qashqai hasn't risen, so it's even better value than before.
 You get lots of standard equipment and Nissan has a decent record for reliability, too.
 Perhaps the only drawback is the removal of the seven-seat Qashqai+2 model.
-If you want a Nissan with seven seats, you’ll need to pay a little more and buy the Nissan X-Trail SUV.
+If you want a Nissan with seven seats, you'll need to pay a little more and buy a Nissan X-Trail.